13 Clever Ways To Save Money On Your Next Vacation Accommodation.

 5. Consider motels

 Motels have come a long way in the past few years, and now offer clean, modern, and full of amenities.
-Some of them can be a bit out of the way, but their cheapness can more than makeup for the location.
-In some cases be prepared and mindful that you might share some common spaces with fellow users like bathrooms and lounges – which are certainly “first-world problems” to some.
+Some of them can be a bit out of the way, but their cheapness can more than make up for the location.
+In some cases, be prepared and mindful that you might share some common spaces with fellow users, like bathrooms and lounges, which are certainly “not a big problem” to some.

 The struggle is real quote